aitorbilbao/Cosmic-Crusader/README.md

 # Cosmic-Crusader
-Platformer videogame set in space
+Platformer videogame set in space.
+In order to play, open the 'code' folder (not the entire repository) and run the main file.

 START:
 The start page will run the game once you press the icon.